Exchange real-time factory-floor machine data with .NET based applications and keep integration work to a minimum with the Anybus .NET Bridge

 - Streamer mode for high-performance applications for PROFIBUS, PROFINET, and EtherNet/IP

-The parameters of the EtherCAT slave are defined in the spreadsheet configuration.
-An ESI is then generated by the configuration generator together with function blocks.
+The parameters of the PROFINET Slave are defined in a spreadsheet configuration.
+A GSDML is generated by the configuration generator together with function blocks.

 - Allocates up to 256 bytes of I/O data